mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 Names are everywhere.
 But you still misuse them.

-In this first part, you will see how to find good ones.
+In this first part, you'll see how to find good ones.

 > _There are only two hard things in Computer Science: cache invalidation and naming things._
 >